 "The decision to come back to college was not an easy one.
 I had many concerns about the time commitment to study, maintaining family responsibilities, and meeting the financial obligations.
 While I have been fortunate to find a career that I truly enjoy, I have always had the desire to achieve more.
 In

 order to advance in the direction I wanted to go, I needed more education.
-With the obstacle of not having enough education in front of my dreams, I knew the time was right to pursue my Associates Degree while working toward a Bachelor’s Degree."-Jennifer Kendrick-currently enrolled
+With the obstacle of not having enough education in front of my dreams, I knew the time was right to pursue my Associates Degree while working toward a Bachelor’s Degree."-Jennifer Kendrick, Class of 2017

-do I begin the process of re-enrolling in college?
+How do I begin the process of enrolling in college?

-Financial assistance is available through federal and state programs such as the Federal Pell Grant Program, Tennessee Reconnect + Complete Grant, and institutional scholarships through the Northeast State Foundation.
-Please contact the Northeast
+Financial assistance is available through federal and state programs such as the Federal Pell Grant Program, Tennessee Reconnect, and institutional scholarships through the Northeast State Foundation.
+Please contact the Northeast State

 Financial Aid Help Center for assistance in completing the Free Application for Federal Student Aid (